 Possibly justified though, since Miranda would probably not be very glowing about Daniel in talking about her divorce to Stu, making him feel like Daniel did wrong by her.
 It's less of a personal attack on Daniel but more of being upset that someone broke Miranda's heart.
 He also appears to be careful about not badmouthing Daniel in front of Miranda or the children, as opposed to Miranda, who does it openly in front of the kids.

 Rule of Funny, Harpo Does Something Funny: Daniel eventually gets the job as nanny using the voice of an elderly British woman after terrifying his ex-wife with a series of comically inept "applications".
 Yet, when he goes to be disguised as a woman, he then tries out several different looks (which call for quite different voices, including a Cuban woman and a Russian woman) first.
 This makes no sense and only happens due to Rule of Funny.
+Several reviewers criticized the movie for stopping dead in its tracks several times to let Williams riff in a movie that crosses the two-hour mark.

 Technology Marches On: The film's plot would be completely rendered moot today as caller ID would have outed Daniel as the person calling for all the nannies applying, and people don't usually pick up for unlisted numbers anymore.